samoilenkoa7/apartmentsRentalService/README.md

 The API has some restrictions:
 -   The posts are always associated with a creator (user who created it).
--   Only the creator of a movie may update or delete it.
+-   Only the creator of a post may update or delete it.

 ### Commands
 ```